How To Teach A Dog To Play Dead On Command In 5 Easy Steps

 • High-value dog treats (Tasty treats or interesting toys) or clickers

-• A short training session scheduled: 15 to 20 minutes per day
+• Short and focused training sessions: 15 to 20 minutes per day

-How To Teach Dogs To Play Dead Quickly In 5 Easy Steps
+How To Train a Dog To Play Dead Quickly In 5 Easy Steps

 Step 1: Begin with the dog lying down position